Donnerbart/split-tests-java/README.md

 Usage: <main class> [options]
   Options:
     --calculate-optimal-total-split, -o
-      Calculates the optimal test split.
+      Calculates the optimal test split (only on the first split index).
 Logs a warning if --split-total does not match.
       Default: false
     --debug, -d
       Enables debug logging.